solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 the agreed upon slot.

-While the snapshot generation is in progress, the validator also checks to see whether two minutes has passed since agreement has been reached, to guarantee its `RestartHeaviestFork` message propagates to everyone, then proceeds to
+While the snapshot generation is in progress, the validator also checks to see whether a full two minutes interval passed since agreement had been reached, to guarantee its `RestartHeaviestFork` message propagates to everyone, and whether the snapshot generation is complete.
+When above checks pass, it then proceeds to issue a hard fork at the designated slot and change shred version in gossip.
+After that it restarts into the normal (non-restart) state.
-restart:

-1. Issue a hard fork at the designated slot and change shred version in gossip.
-2. Execute the current tasks in --wait-for-supermajority and wait for `RESTART_STAKE_THRESHOLD` of the total validators to be in ready state.

 Before a validator enters restart, it will still propagate `RestartLastVotedForkSlots` and `RestartHeaviestFork` messages in gossip.
 After